 So far, 2020 has been a busy time for the LGBT Purge Fund.
 We continue to work on our projects despite the challenges posed by COVID.
 Here are a few updates:

 • The LGBTQ2+ National Monument project is advancing nicely.
-We are in the process of inviting interested design firms to apply to be qualified for the competition to design the monument.
+We are in the process of inviting design firms to share interest and qualifications for the design the monument.
+The Request for Qualifications is here.
 The monument will be completed in 2025.

 • The LGBT Purge Fund is continuing to make grants to some amazing organizations.
 We have provided funding to: VETS Canada to support LGBTQ2 veterans in crisis; an oral history project launched to document the stories of LGBT Purge survivors; and capacity-building activities of Rainbow Veterans of Canada.